Note: Microsoft announced the rebrand of Windows Virtual Desktop (WVD) to Azure Virtual Desktop (AVD) in June 2021. You can read more about that here.

 The End Result of EOSD

-Using EOSD results in faster disk performance on individual WVD session hosts.
+Using EOSD results in faster disk performance on individual AVD session hosts.
 How much faster?
-Let’s compare a typical WVD host with a Standard SSD Managed Disk with one using an EOSD.
+Let’s compare a typical AVD host with a Standard SSD Managed Disk with one using an EOSD.

 The first thing to keep in mind is that virtual desktops have a unique disk I/O profile.
 Here is a graphical representation of a typical virtual desktop.
 Note that the I/O is predominantly random with very little sequential access.
 This means that the perceived user performance is significantly influenced by random writes and reads.